 - SWM staff will continue to inspect facilities vulnerable to surface water related problems before, during, and after major storm events to ensure the systems are functioning properly, and to determine/conduct any maintenance or repair needs. - SWM will continue to inspect and clean (when necessary) catch basins owned by the City.
 SWM incorporated an annual assessment into the City's catch basin inspection program.
 Annual assessments include a review of the City's circuit schedules, actual inspection results, cleaning and maintenance records, new development or redevelopment schedules, changes in commercial use, and an evaluation of the previous year's snow and ice operations.
 SWM will use this assessment to adjust the City's circuits to comply with the requirements of an alternate inspection schedule under this Permit cycle. - Upon reviewing historical inspection program data in 2019, SWM staff concluded that Permit requirements could be better met with a new inspection program that separates the City into Northern and Southern circuits, each containing approximately half of the City's total number of arterial and non-arterial catch basins.
-North Circuit Inspections fall on odd numbered years, while South Circuit Inspections all on even numbered years.
-In 2022, SWM inspected catch basins in the Southern Circuit and cleaned all catch basins identified as exceeding the maintenance standards.
-In 2023, SWM will continue inspecting all catch basins in the North Circuit. - Under the catch basin inspection program implemented in 2020, SWM inspected, cleaned, and maintained arterial catch basins within the city's northern half in 2021 and the South Circuit in 2022.
-In 2023, SWM will continue to inspect, clean, and maintain the arterial catch basins within the respective circuits of the City (including the border streets). - In 2021-2023, SWM contracted CCTV Inspection Services with AIMS Companies (Pipeline Video Inspection, LLC) to inspect public storm drainage facilities within the City Right of Way.
-Inspections were designated to three separate schedules which targeted drainage pipes on local and collector roadways.
-The contract with AIMS will terminate in Spring of 2023.
-After which CCTV inspections will done in-house.
-SWM will perform CCTV inspection (visual and video) of stormwater infrastructures within the planned 2024 Overlay Project Schedules. - In 2022, the City of Federal Way contracted with Road Construction Northwest for the repair of sixteen drainage pipes throughout the City.
-For 2023, there will be no contract for pipe rehabilitation.
-However, SWM maintenance will continue to perform maintenance and repairs of stormwater infrastructures as needed. - In 2022, SWM purchased a Vactor truck to assist with cleaning and maintenance of stormwater infrastructure within the City's MS4.
-For 2023, SWM will utilize the Vactor truck and our contractor, Action Service, to do necessary storm structures maintenance for permit compliance.
+North Circuit Inspections fall on odd numbered years, while South Circuit Inspections fall on even numbered years.
+In 2024, SWM will continue inspecting all catch basins in the South Circuit. - Under the catch basin inspection program implemented in 2020, SWM inspected, cleaned, and maintained arterial catch basins within the city's northern half in 2023.
+In 2024, SWM will continue to inspect, clean, and maintain the arterial catch basins within the respective circuits of the City (including the border streets). - In 2024 SWM procured a new CCTV Inspection Truck.
+This truck will be utilized to inspect public storm drainage facilities within city right-of-way and drainage easements.
+Inspections are designated to individual schedules which target drainage pipes on arterial, collector and local roadways. and video) of stormwater infrastructures within the planned 2024 Overlay Project Schedules. - In 2022, SWM purchased a Vactor truck to assist with cleaning and maintenance of stormwater infrastructure within the City's MS4.
+For 2024, SWM will continue to utilize the Vactor truck and our contractor, Action Service, to do necessary storm structures maintenance for permit compliance.

-S5.C.7.d: Implement Practices, Policies, and Procedures to Reduce Stormwater Impacts Associated with Runoff from All City Owned or Maintained Lands, and City-Controlled Road Maintenance Activities In 2022, the City adopted the 2021 King County Site Management Plan (KC SiMPla) to reduce stormwater impacts associated maintenance of all lands owned and maintained by the City.
-In 2023, training on utilization of the KC SiMPla will be included in the annual IDDE and SWPPP training.
+S5.C.7.d: Implement Practices, Policies, and Procedures to Reduce Stormwater Impacts Associated with Runoff from All City Owned or Maintained Lands, and City-Controlled Road Maintenance Activities

+In 2022, the City adopted the 2021 King County Site Management Plan (KC SiMPla) to reduce stormwater impacts associated maintenance of all lands owned and maintained by the City.
+In 2024, training on utilization of the KC SiMPla will be included in the annual IDDE and SWPPP training.